 What was one of the biggest health changes you’ve made?

-Learning to be able to step back from a competitive standpoint (think very specifically-focused) to embrace a more balanced health mindset.
-I now desire to have a greater capacity to be more adaptable to life in general and enjoy experiencing things more fully.
+Learning to be able to step back from an ultra-competitive standpoint (think very specifically-focused) to embrace a more balanced overall health mindset.

 What do you think most people should do differently to be more healthy?